 What Happens During an Economic Collapse?

 A global economic collapse has never happened.
-However, many countries have experienced economic collapses.
+However, many countries have experienced economic collapse.

-Specifically, there was Yugoslavia in the 1990s, Zimbabwe in the 2000s, and Venezuela right now.
+Specifically, Yugoslavia was in the 1990s, Zimbabwe in the 2000s, and Venezuela.
 We can learn a lot from what happened to them.

-Inflation of around 2-15% is normal in an economy.
-(1) During economic collapse though, the inflation skyrockets.
+Inflation of around 2-15% is expected in an economy.
+(1) During economic collapse, though, the inflation skyrockets.
 In Zimbabwe, for example, the inflation reached 500 billion percent!

 What causes hyperinflation?

-It is a completely manmade disaster.
+It is an entirely manmade disaster.
 (2) It almost always starts with the government printing extra money to make up for some pitfall (such as lowered oil prices in Venezuela’s case).

 This creates a chain reaction.
-Since people perceive the money as worthless, they start to demand payment in other currencies (in Zimbabwe and Venezuela, people switched to dollars; in Yugoslavia is was German marks).
+Since people perceive money as worthless, they start to demand payment in other currencies (in Zimbabwe and Venezuela, people switched to dollars; in Yugoslavia, it was German marks).

 The government makes the situation worse by printing even more money.
 The inflation gets worse.
-Soon you see notes like the 500 billion dinar note in Yugoslavia.
+Soon, you see notes like the 500 billion dinar note in Yugoslavia.
 In 1993, that would buy you two liters of milk.
-(3) People would get their paychecks and literally run to the money changers because in an hour the currency could lose even more value.
+(3) People would get their paychecks and run to the money changers because, in an hour, the currency could lose even more value.

 As the currency loses value, people start to hoard valuable items.
 Supply/demand causes the prices to skyrocket.
 Soon, something like a bag of sugar might cost an entire month’s paycheck.

-Since you can’t buy anything in stores, an alternative economy – aka the black market – fills the void.
-In black markets, you’d find people selling price-controlled items from the store at a huge markup.
+Since you can’t buy anything in stores, an alternative economy – the black market – fills the void.
+In black markets, you’d find people selling price-controlled items from the store at a considerable markup.

 It’s worth noting that some people become rich during economic crises.
 In Yugoslavia, for example, people who lived near the border could smuggle items into the country and sell them for a huge profit.

 Other people get lucky because of hyperinflation.
 For example, a Serbian friend of mine’s parents took out a mortgage to build a house right before the inflation started.
-What started as a huge mortgage ended up being paid off for the equivalent of three dollars.
-Not that they enjoyed the economic crisis – but they basically got a free house because of it.
+What started as a huge mortgage was paid off for the equivalent of three dollars.
+Not that they enjoyed the economic crisis, but they got a free house because of it.